Welcome to Year 1

 Our ethos is to inspire our children to find a love of learning and become independent, confident, curious and responsible members of our community.

-Over the past 3 years we have extensively researched and worked hard to develop our provision to a high standard and we are always looking for ways to improve what we have already achieved.
-We closely follow the principles of provision from Alistair Bryce-Clegg and Anna Ephgrave as we believe their practices are second to none in developing the whole child.
+We have extensively researched and worked hard to develop our provision to a high standard and we are always looking for ways to improve what we have already achieved.
+We are constantly refining our provision with the aim of developing the whole child.

 It is important that our Year 1 curriculum builds on the child-initiated ethos of EYFS.
 We believe that our pupils should be consulted throughout their learning journey.
 We value their ideas, skills, talents and curiosity which enable them to thoroughly engage in all areas of provision.